Telarah Rutherford Anglican Church

 We are a liberal catholic Anglican parish.
 We enjoy the elements of high Anglican liturgy (i.e. "smells and bells"), while open to some more informal expressions of prayer and worship.

-Each month "Messy Mass" at St Christopher's (held at 6.00 pm on the first Saturday) is an exuberant interactive experience for both kids and the kid at heart.
-Our famous First Saturday Feast follows "Messy Mass".
-We share lots of delicious food in a relaxed and friendly setting.
+Each month "Messy Mass" at St Luke's Church Hall (held at 10.00 am on the first Sunday of the month) is an exuberant interactive experience for both kids and the kid at heart.

 Care & Community.